-"We were going to go back and see what has changed among the population we surveyed during construction, but the pandemic changed things even more," said Razzolini, also chair of the UA Department of Economics, Finance, and Legal Studies.
+"We were going to go back and see what has changed among the population we surveyed during construction, but the pandemic changed things even more," said Razzolini, who is also department chair.
 "In that area, we can now compare stress induced by something normal such as traffic congestion and construction to stress induced by the pandemic, something that is not normal."
 The research will also help understand compliance with stay-at-home measures and trust placed in government and institutions, such as the media and public health organizations, as well as quantify a person's willingness to sacrifice both money and life span to avoid contracting COVID-19.
 After completing a survey about the pandemic and self-reported stress levels, the study will ask participants to simulate economic tasks that lead to different amounts of real money paid out - up to \$75 per participant.
 The tasks are designed to measure risk attitudes, preferences over different points in time, altruism and honesty.
 "When we think about health shocks or things such as a highway closure, there are costs and benefits we examine," Price said.

-ADDRESSING WORKER SHORTAGES USING BLUE OCEAN STRATEGY When the coronavirus pandemic hit the United States in As consumers increasingly choose to make their purchases from the comfort of their own homes rather than to visit brick-and-mortar stores, the need for fast-moving fulfillment and distribution centers is proliferating.
+ADDRESSING WORKER SHORTAGES USING BLUE OCEAN STRATEGY As consumers increasingly choose to make their purchases from the comfort of their own homes rather than to visit brick-and-mortar stores, the need for fast-moving fulfillment and distribution centers is proliferating.
 This boom has led to shortages in the workers needed to operate those centers.
-Culverhouse faculty members Alex Ellinger and Jef Naidoo are among the authors on a paper in Business Horizons that looks at how online retailers may address those shortages by utilizing "blue ocean strategy" to hire and assimilate workers with disabilities.
+Culverhouse faculty members Alex Ellinger and Jef Naidoo are among the authors on a paper in Business Horizons that looks at how online retailers may address those shortages by utilizing a "blue ocean strategy" to hire and assimilate workers with disabilities.
 The authors show how other firms have implemented BOS in their own hiring practices and identify best practices for hiring to ensure that proactively hiring warehouse workers with disabilities creates mutual value and improves productivity.
 The authors also discuss how such strategies may positively impact a company's outlook in terms of social responsibility.
 Other co-authors on the paper include UA student research assistants Karli Filips and Gregory Herrin along with Dr. Andrea D. Ellinger, professor of human resource development at the University of Texas at Tyler.

 Hewson Hall to Support Research and Collaboration Hewson Hall, the new addition to the Culverhouse College of Business, is expected to open for the fall 2021 semester.
-Named in recognition of alumni Marilyn and James Hewson, the building will include classroom space, team rooms, a student success center, conference rooms and other resources.
+Named in recognition of alumni Marilyn and James Hewson, the building will include classroom space, team rooms, a student success center, conference rooms, and other resources.
 Students will be able to use these amenities to collaborate on hands-on, real-world projects.
-They'll also have the opportunity to learn in specialty classrooms designed boardroom-style to imitate the professional working environment.
+They'll also have the opportunity to learn in specialty designed boardroom-style classrooms to mimic the professional working environment.

-Dr. Harms Honored with Mid-Career Faculty Award Dr. Peter Harms, an associate professor of management, received a mid-career faculty award through Faculty Research Day.
+Dr. Harms Honored with Mid-Career Faculty Award Dr. Peter Harms, an associate professor of management, received a mid-career faculty award through The University of Alabama Faculty Research Day.
 These awards highlight and celebrate outstanding faculty researchers across UA's colleges and schools.
-In his research, Dr. Harms focuses on the assessment and development of personality, leadership and psychological well-being.
+In his research, Dr. Harms focuses on the assessment and development of personality, leadership, and psychological wellbeing.
 He is engaged in research partnerships with the U.S. Army, the U.S. Department of Labor, and NASA.